KurBinn/directional-sensor-deployment-main/README.md

-This is the py converted code files for MATLAB sim in Directuonal sensor deployment problem
+This is the py converted code files for MATLAB sim in Directional sensor deployment problem